liamshort/liamshort.github.io/content/posts/aws-toolkit-vscode.md

 # Overview

 This website uses custom APIs hosted in AWS, built using API Gateway and backend Lambda Functions.
 To reduce the time taken for development and testing, I recently started using the AWS Toolkit extension for Visual Studio Code, which allows users to interact directly with the following services from their IDE:
-- AWS Lambda and Amazon API Gateway
+- API Gateway
+- CloudFormation
+- Cloudwatch Logs
+- ECR
+- ECS
+- IoT
-- AWS Elastic Beanstalk
+- Lambda
-- Amazon Elastic Container Service
-- AWS Explorer
+- S3
-- CloudFormation Editor
+- Step Functions
-- Project Templates
+- Systems Manager

 Although it is possible to interact with these services via the AWS API, the extension does provide a nice UI.